mlibrary/ettin/README.md

 ## Compatibility

+* ruby 2.3.x
+* ruby 2.4.x

-Ettin is compatible with every ruby version, library, and framework.
+Ettin is compatible with every ruby library and framework.
 This is possible because it does not rely on any specific runtime enviroment rather than the availability of the ruby core and standard library.